 Sandblasting breaks away bits of iron and creates an uneven surface with even more nooks for the oxygen to grab iron.
 Rust converters, on the other hand, turn the rust into something else.
 They introduce tannic acid, which catalyzes a reaction with the iron oxide.
 The tannic acid’s hydrogen (H) grabs the oxygen from the rust, making water (H2O), which eventually evaporates.
 When the hydrogen goes away, it leaves behind very large molecules called tannates that wrap around the iron molecules.
 This bond forms an iron tannate.
 The oxygen can’t grab any more iron because the tannates are already stuck to it, acting as a shield.

-Rust conversion rates a stable surface that can be painted, saving the iron for another day.
+Rust conversion creates a stable surface that can be painted, saving the iron for another day.